Advice for Jetskiing in the Winter

 Checking over your Jet ski

-Finally it is always good practice to check over your Jet ski before heading out on the water.
-Look over the hull for any damage, check your oil and inside the engine bay, and your engine mounts.
-The only ways to check these is to get physical with your engine and just try and lift it up as in pictures below to see if there is any movement.
+It is always good practice to check over your jet ski before heading out on the water.
+Look over the hull for any damage, check your oil, inside the engine bay, and your engine mounts.
+The only way to check these is to get physical with your engine and just try and lift it up as in the pictures below to see if there is any movement.

-Finally try and always head our fully fuelled and stick to the rule of Thirds.
-JSS Top Tip ‘Rule of thirds’ with fuel is ; a third out, a third to return and then a third as an emergency back up.
+Finally try and always head out fully fuelled and stick to the rule of Thirds.
+JSS Top Tip: ‘Rule of thirds’ with fuel is; a third out, a third to return and then a third as an emergency back up.

-If winter riding doesn’t appeal then we will also be doing an article / video on how to winterise a Jet ski on our Jetski Safaris You Tube Channel.
+If winter riding doesn’t appeal then check out our how to winterise a jet ski video on our Jetski Safaris You Tube Channel.

 Please note the above article has been written to provide some useful information to help improve your PWC riding and safety.
 We would always suggest you ride within your limits and if unsure about the conditions you are about to head out into then it’s probably best to stay dry and head out on the water another day.